andypeng93/Movie_Project/README.md

 **Authors**: Andy Peng

-The contents of this repository detail an analysis of the module one project.
+The contents of this repository detail an analysis of the module 1 project.
 This analysis is detailed in hopes of making the work accessible and replicable.

 ### Business problem: